(This post may contain affiliate links. I will earn a commission at no extra cost to you.)

 However, if you find a lot of iron (like nails), you can adjust the machine to ignore them.

-When you are done locating the sprinkler heads and valves, you can use it for other activities like hunting coins or give it to of your loved ones.
+When you are done locating the sprinkler heads and valves, you can use it for other things like locating property lines, hunting coins or give it to one of your loved ones.

 The stem is adjustable.
 So it can be used by kids.

 This device is called a metal detector not a sprinkler head detector; this means that it will emit a signal whenever it detects something metal.

 And that thing could be a nail, a coin, a pull-tab… or a valve.
 So to avoid frustration and digging your whole lawn, Scan areas where it’s more likely to find what you are looking for.